puppetlabs/puppetlabs-apache/README.md

 ##### `root_directory_secured`

 Sets the default access policy for the / directory in httpd.conf.
-A value of '`false`' allows access to all resources that are missing a more specific access policy.
-A value of '`true`' denies access to all resources by default.
-In this case more specific rules must be used to allow access to these resources (e.g. in a directory block using the [`directories`](#parameter-directories-for-apachevhost) parameter).
-Valid options: Boolean.
+A value of `false` allows access to all resources that are missing a more specific access policy.
+A value of `true` denies access to all resources by default.
+If `true`, more specific rules must be used to allow access to these resources (for example, in a directory block using the [`directories`](#parameter-directories-for-apachevhost) parameter).

+Boolean.
 Default: `false`.

 ##### `vhost_dir`

 Changes your virtual host configuration files' location.

-Default: Depends on operating system.
+Default: Depends on operating system:

 - **Debian**: `/etc/apache2/sites-available`
 - **FreeBSD**: `/usr/local/etc/apache22/Vhosts`